Statistical Aspects of SHAP: Functional ANOVA for Model Interpretation

 SHAP is popular in industry (\cite{bhatt2020explainable}) and its reach has motivated an active literature of debates and proposed improvements.
 Several papers have presented modifications to SHAP that make use of the correlations between features in the training set (\cite{aas2019explaining}, \cite{frye2020shapley}).
 Others have proposed algorithms that augment Shapley value computation with user-specified knowledge of causal patterns in the data (\cite{datta2016algorithmic}, \cite{frye2019asymmetric}, \cite{wang2020shapley}). \cite{kumar2020problems} argue that many of the above methods have problems that make Shapley values an awkward fit for the problem of machine learning interpretability. \cite{kaur2020interpreting} note that many professional data scientists misinterpret Shapley values. \cite{chen2020true} respond to many of the concerns noted above, arguing that it is up to users to figure out which variety of Shapley value is useful for their problem, but that there is nothing wrong with the general approach of using Shapley values.

 This paper seeks to clarify this debate by studying the statistical properties of SHAP, where we note connections to the literature on computer experiments and sensitivity analysis.
-Specifically, SHAP can be represented as a partition of the components of a model's functional ANOVA decomposition (\cite{hoeffding1948class}).
-This functional ANOVA lens enables a formal investigation of two problems that occur frequently in the SHAP literature: \begin{itemize} \item How many of the $2^p$ conditional expectations to calculate when approximating Shapley values \item The choice of a reference, or ``baseline," distribution for each of the conditional expectations \end{itemize}
+Specifically, SHAP can be represented as a into Harsanyi dividends \citep{harsanyi1963simplified} and, under certain assumptions, functional ANOVA effects (\cite{hoeffding1948class}).
+This decomposition enables a formal investigation of two problems that occur frequently in the SHAP literature: \begin{itemize} \item How many of the $2^p$ conditional expectations to calculate when approximating Shapley values \item The choice of a reference, or ``baseline," distribution for each of the conditional expectations \end{itemize}

 While it is well known that there are many possible variants of Shapley value (\cite{sundararajan2020many}), this paper clarifies the technical decisions that a SHAP user must make (or does make implicitly by using the \texttt{shap} library).
-Rather, we hope that this paper helps practitioners move past this debate and proceed cautiously in using SHAP for their specific model.
+We hope that this paper helps practitioners move past this debate and proceed cautiously in using SHAP for their specific model.